pocomane/brewed-in-the-apocalypse/bita-tasty.md

 and we will try to describe such role in a way that it could be applied to several RPG.

-It should be clear, but this text is strongly pointed.
+Probably it is already clear, but this text is strongly opinated.
 It encourages little preparation, continuous improvisation, and a strong inclusion of the other players in the creative process that commonly is prerogative of the master.